albanobattistella/dictationbridge-docs/dictationBridge.md

 For Windows Speech recognition: For the best experience, set Windows Speech Recognition to sleep rather then turn off when you say, "stop listening" or "go to sleep".

 For Dragon: Configure Dragon to display the  Dragon Bar icon on the system tray, enable screen reader  menus and use of the word "click" for clicking and HTML elements, and to use the  spelling box if you need to correct a mistake.
 Also, it is recommended that you configure a profile.
-Follow steps in feature overview chapter for details.
+Follow steps in the  feature overview chapter for details.

 Congratulations!
 You are now ready to dictate to your computer using DictationBridge, your screen reader, and a dictation software.
 If you want to get going with it, be sure to read the quick start guide (the next section).
 If you want to learn more about some additional features, browse the "DictationBridge Overview" section later in this guide.
 If you need advanced functionality such as entering custom commands for Dragon, check out "Advanced Topics" section.
 Have questions about DictationBridge features discussed in this guide?
 Don't forget to check out "Frequently Asked Questions" section.
 Let's get going with dictation!